-The Court may in response to a reasoned request of a party order the other party or any third party to communicate such information in the control of that other party or third party as is specified in Article 67 of the Agreement or such other information as is reasonably necessary for the purpose of advancing that party's case.
-Rule 190.1 (second sentence), 190.5 and 190.6 shall apply mutatis mutandis.
+The Court may in response to a reasoned request by a party order the other party or any third party to communicate such information in the control of that other party or third party as is specified in Article 67 of the Agreement or such other information as is reasonably necessary for the purpose of advancing that party's case.
+Rule 190.1 second sentence, .5 and .6 shall apply mutatis mutandis.